 - proof that the translator/ publisher holds the rights to the translation and its publication (or has an option for them)

 - information on the program of the publishing house

 The application plattform will be opened in a few days!

 Deadline for Application:

-The finalists are selected by a jury of experts.
-Applicants were notified of the jury decision in late spring 2014.
+The finalists will be selected by a jury of experts.
+Applicants will be notified of the jury decision in late spring 2015.
 The jury is not required to publicly justify its decisions.

 The Paul Celan Fellowship Program is generously supported by ERSTE Foundation.

 In 2003, ERSTE Foundation evolved out of the Erste Oesterreichische Spar-Casse, the first Austrian savings bank.
 Today, ERSTE Foundation is main shareholder of Erste Group.
 The foundation invests part of its dividends in the development of societies in Austria and Central and South Eastern Europe.
 It supports social participation and civil-society engagement; it aims to bring people together and disseminate knowledge of the recent history of a region that has been undergoing dramatic changes since 1989.
 As an active foundation, it develops its own projects within the framework of three programmes: Social Development, Culture and Europe.